hmcts/rule-sets/ReadMe.md

 ## Maintenance

-To add or remove repositories, update the `prod-repos.json` file and re-run the Terraform apply command.
+To add or remove repositories follow the below:

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/hmcts/github-repository-rules/tags).

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+1. Open a fresh PR from the master branch ensuring you have pulled down recent changes to the master branch.
+2. Update the `prod-repos.json` file with any repository you want.
+Ensure that its in the format of just the repo name eg: "github-repository-rules"
+3. Create a PR and allow the GH Actions pipeline to run a Terraform Plan to confirm changes are accepted.
+4. Once this first pipeline checks out, the second pipeline will apply your changes and update the branch protection rules.
+5. Once applied delete your branch.

 ## Recent Changes